-The London Eye has become, since its installation in 2000, a London landmark with over 70 million visitors since then.
-This 'Millennium Wheel' is the highest in Europe and, until 2006, in the world.
+The London Eye has become, since its installation in 2000, a London landmark with more than 70 million visitors since then.
+This 'Millennium Wheel' is the tallest in Europe and, until 2006, in the world.

 If you are already convinced to climb aboard this marvel of design, I recommend 100% that you buy tickets online and in advance to save time and money.

 The London Eye is a panoramic rotating observatory from which you can enjoy the best views of the city (360º) and from where you can take great pictures of Big Ben, Westminster Abbey, St. Paul's Cathedral or Buckingham Palace.

 Also, if you are not a great lover of heights or you are traveling with small children, do not worry, I assure you that it is a completely safe experience and adapted for all audiences.
 The capsules are perfectly attached to its steel structure and do not sway as in a conventional Ferris wheel, allowing you to travel standing up.

 As if it were not enough to see the London skyline in motion, inside the London Eye you can watch the 4D Cinema Experience, an interactive short film that is an inspiring journey of discovery through a London that comes to life through multi-sensory special effects, such as wind or fog, during its projection.

 Vicky's Top Traveller Tip

 If you are interested in enjoying the 4D London Eye experience before the Ferris wheel ride, arrive 30 minutes early.

 The London Eye is open every day of the year except Christmas (December 25) and annual maintenance days, usually in January.